-All work study is a work-to-earn program.
-The amount of work study awarded to you is the maximum amount you are eligible to earn in wages through your work study position.
-Work study amounts are awarded each year after students complete the FAFSA.
-Work study awards, unlike other types of financial aid, are not automatically applied to your student account.
-For this reason, it will not reduce you balance from the Student Accounts Office.
-However, any wages you earn, can certainly be used to pay for tuition, books, supplies and other items.
-You can request your paycheck from your work study position be applied directly to your student account by contacting Payroll Services.
-Be aware that different universities may offer different amounts and types of work study.
-Students will not be penalized if they do not earn the full amount of their work study award.
+All work-study is a work-to-earn program.
+The amount of work-study awarded to you is the maximum amount you are eligible to earn in wages through your work-study position.
+Work-study amounts are awarded each year after students complete the FAFSA.
+Work-study awards, unlike other types of financial aid, are not automatically applied to your student account.
+For this reason, it will not reduce your balance from the Student Accounts Office.
+However, any wages you earn can certainly be used to pay for tuition, books, supplies and other items.
+You can request your paycheck from your work-study position to be applied directly to your student account by contacting Payroll Services.
+Be aware that different universities may offer different amounts and types of work-study.
+Students will not be penalized if they do not earn the full amount of their work-study award.
 It is simply the means to work on campus to assist students with expenses.

 What happens once I have earned my Work-Study allocation?

 Students are responsible for ensuring that they do not earn over their work-study allocation.
 A collaborative effort should be made by both the student and the employer to track earnings.
 Students and employers can monitor their remaining work eligibility on their MyTime account.
 Click on the “banks” tab below to review how much you have been offered and how much remains for use.
 Students may not work beyond their work-study allocation.
 When a student finds they are getting close to earning their total work-study allocation, they should contact their supervisor to ensure they are aware.
 However, once the full work-study allocation is earned, the student must stop working unless arrangements can be made directly through the supervisor.